wenkaiingermany/NCE_03/Lesson_28.md

 board
 The couple boarded the train for New York.
-Flight NO. 714 is now boarding at Gate 8.
+Flight No. 714 is now boarding at Gate 8.

 assail v. 纠缠
 be assailed by / with ...